Jazz-jpg/Game-Design/README.md

 ## RatRace

 Rat Race is a 2D maze-like platformer.
 The prompt for this game was to create a terrible user-experience.
 The game is comprised of a lot of dark-patterns and poor UX to make gameplay miserable.
+Developed in GB Studio with custom pixel art work.

 - Link to Game: https://jazzsw20.itch.io/rat-race
 - Post Mortem Presentation: https://www.youtube.com/watch?v=uFjgwfnxTBw

 ## CyberPug

 CyberPug is a 2D SpeedRunners Clone. satisfying the use of a the MDA game-framework to design and construct. it was later iterated upon to give a more polished final product.
+Developed in construct 3, with custom artwork and musical score

 - Link to Game: https://jazzsw20.itch.io/cyberpug
 - Post Mortem Presentation: https://youtu.be/FoS2xMwMmGw

 ## Copium

 Is a side-scrolling story-based text adventure game.
 This game was made in an effort to create a "Serious" Game that discusses and educates game addiction to the audience in a comedic way.
+Developed in twine, with royalty Free images, custom musical store. and all original storyline.

 - Link to Game: https://jazzsw20.itch.io/copium
 - Post Mortem presentation: https://youtu.be/dAkLNPxFDgQ